 3. Matching (Cost Share) Method

 Program Income funds are used to meet a Cost Share commitment.
-(NOTE: only expenses incurred to further project/program objectives qualify as cost share.
-Costs incurred to generate the Program Income may not qualify.)
+Only expenses incurred to further project/program objectives qualify as cost share.
+Costs incurred to generate Program Income may not qualify.

 The Award Budget = $100,000

 The total amount required to achieve the Award objectives = $115,000

 The total amount expended on the Award = $90,000

 Cost Share commitment to still be met = $5,000

 The total amount to refund to sponsor = $10,000

 A portion of Program Income is added to the Award amount as specified by the awarding agency; additional Program Income funds are deducted from the Award amount.
 NIH and NSF so far are the only federal sponsors to employ this treatment.